Your mind won’t stop.

 “But one thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal.”

-Paul, who had a genuinely devastating past (he had Christians killed), modeled deliberate forward movement.
+Paul, who oversaw the killing of Christians before his conversion, modeled deliberate forward movement.
 The past is not your address.

 9. Proverbs 3:5–6